nicjansma/saltthepass.js/README.md

 saltthepass.js is the algorithm that generates salted passwords for [SaltThePass.com](https://saltthepass.com/).

-saltthepass.js can be used to build your own app, website or program to generate the same salted password as [saltthepass.com](https://saltthepass.com) does.
+saltthepass.js can be used to build your own app, website or program to generate the same salted passwords as [saltthepass.com](https://saltthepass.com) does.

 ## Download